Dhayanithi-545/e_commerce_follow_along/README.md

 ✅ Fetches user addresses and cart items via API.
 ✅ Sends order details (email, address, cart items) to the backend.
 ✅ Handles loading and error states for a smooth experience.

+# Milestone 25: Creating Backend Endpoint for Placing an Order
+Learning Goals 🎯 By the end of this milestone, you will:

+Create a backend endpoint to store orders in the database.
+Implement a function to handle order placement.
+Test the endpoint with a sample order.
+Step 1: Designing the Backend Endpoint Define the endpoint URL and HTTP method (e.g., POST /orders).
+Determine the request body structure (e.g., JSON with order details).
+Step 2: Implementing the Backend Endpoint Use a framework (e.g., Express.js) to create the endpoint.
+Handle the request body and extract order details.
+Store the order in the database using an ORM (e.g., Sequelize).
+Step 3: Testing the Endpoint Use a tool (e.g., Bruno) to send a sample order to the endpoint.
+Verify that the order is stored correctly in the database.

+# Milestone 26: Creating Backend Endpoint for Getting All Orders
+Learning goals You need to create an endpoint that will receive the user mail You will get the mail of the user using that you need to retrive the _id of the user Using that _id you need to get all the orders of that user Send all the users orders in the response.

+Created backend endpoint for getting all orders Created an endpoint that receives a user's email, retrieves the user's _id based on the provided email, fetches all orders associated with that _id, and returns all the user's orders in the response.

+# Milestone 27: Creating a frontpage and for displaying users orders
+Learning Goals You need to create an my-orders page You will send an get request to my-orders endpoint that we created in previous milestone.
+We will send user mail in to endpoint to get all the user orders Display all the user orders We will add my-orders page in navbar for better navigation.

+Created a My Orders page that sends a GET request to the my-orders endpoint created in the previous milestone.
+The user's email is sent to the endpoint to retrieve all their orders, which are then displayed on the page.
+Additionally, added the My Orders page to the navbar for improved navigation.